moorepants/dissertation/introduction.rst

 Conclusion
 ==========

+Albert Einstein once said "Any intelligent fool can make things bigger, more complex, and more violent.
+It takes a touch of genius - and a lot of courage - to move in the opposite direction."
 With the wide variety of models available, I've generally taken the approach of trying to use the simplest models as possible to predict the measured motion in my experiments rather than adding great complexity.
 In my case, this model is often the Whipple model [#]_ with or without various rider biomechanical models which attempt to account for the large affect the rider's freedom of movement can contribute to the system dynamics.

 .. rubric:: Footnotes